 Because of their large size, incredible strength and protective instincts, early socialization and training are imperative for Komondorok.
 You can begin training as early as 7 to 8 weeks of age, but you’ll need to continue to train your Komondor for his entire life.

-Training this independent-thinking breed can be challenging.
+independent-thinking breed can be challenging.
 They’ll quickly get bored with excessive repetition.
 Additionally, they’re sometimes challenging to motivate.
 Komondorok don’t have the same desire to please their owners that Rottweilers, German shepherds or Labrador retrievers do.

 Accordingly, you’ll want to be sure to stock up on training treats and do everything you can to keep training sessions fun.
 It may be necessary to work with a professional trainer if you aren’t able to achieve the results desired on your own.